vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/10/004_sarpaviShadUrIkaraNam/02_darbhaH_shochistarUNakamashvasya.md

 <details><summary>Griffith</summary>

-id
-10.4.2    The first of all is Indra's car, next is the c...
-10.4.2    Their lustre is the Darbha-grass, its young sh...
+Their lustre is the Darbha-grass, its young shoots are their horse's tail: the reed's plume is their chariot seat.
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>